Last updated: 17 Dec 2020

 5. Automated Decision Making

-After an automatic decision has been made, you may have the right to speak to someone from Aviva who may review the decision, provide a more detailed explanation and assess if the automated decision was made correctly.
-For more information about this right, including if you wish to invoke this right, please see Data Rights.
+Where we make an automated decision which has a legal or substantially similar effect you have the right to speak to someone from Aviva who may review the decision, provide a more detailed explanation and assess if the automated decision was made correctly.
+For more information about this right and how to exercise it please see Data Rights.

 6. Profiling and Data Analysis

-We use profiling and other data analysis to build, train and audit our insurance models and algorithms and our machine-learning tools.
+We use profiling and other data analysis to build, train and audit our insurance models and algorithms (including our automated underwriting engine described in Automated Decision Making) and our machine-learning tools.
 The models, algorithms and tools we use help us do a number of things including:

 - predicting the likelihood of events arising to assess insurance risk or to predict if a claim might be fraudulent.